tinydoc/tinydoc-plugin-react/README.md

 This gives you the flexibility to, for example, run this plugin only on a subset of JS files (your component files) and leave the rest of the codebase.

 Unfortunately, a bit more setup is required to make the examples show up.
 Please refer to the [Config config]() page for more on tuning the plugin.

+There are examples under `doc/examples` that show how to use a transformer if you need one (like webpack, browserify, etc.)

 ### Compiling your component files